Bad Religions

 The Spanish Inquisition wasn’t just a blip in history; it was a period marked by complex dynamics of control, religion, and power.
 Its origins date back to the late 15th century, a time when Ferdinand II of Aragon and Isabella I of Castile united their countries under a single, Catholic faith.
 This drive for religious unification was primarily intended to solidify their reign and protect their kingdom from perceived threats, both external and internal.

-Fear was not merely an accident of the Inquisition but a calculated choice.
+However, fear was not merely an accident of the Inquisition but a calculated choice.
 This emotion, as potent as any weapon, was wielded to keep individuals in line, to force conversions, and to root out heresy.
 The systemic use of intimidation showcased how fear can govern societies, infecting every aspect of daily life.
 The peasantry, nobility, and clergy all knew its potent influence, yet more subtly, it offered a guise of safety-a false security from divine punishment.

 The Catholic Church stood as the orchestrator of this massive initiative, shaping perceptions through doctrine and decrees.
 The Church’s influence extended beyond the pulpit, infiltrating politics and law, and framing first the Roman Inquisition as not merely necessary, but divinely mandated.
 Periodic sermons and papal bulls only heightened the sense of divine mission, amplifying fear while nurturing faith.